vdemichev/DiaNN/README.md

 diann.exe --threads 4 --f run1 --f run2 --lib yeast.csv --prefix C:\Data\ --ext .mzML --out run1_2.csv
 ```

 For a full list of supported commands see the arguments() function in /src/diann.cpp.
+A reference manual will be added soon.

 ### Building